wp-plugins/shantz-wordpress-qotd/readme.txt

 For more updates, go to [shantz-wp-qotd home page](http://tech.shantanugoel.com/projects/wordpress/shantz-wordpress-qotd "My Technophilic Musings")

 Version History/ChangeLog:

+* Version 1.2.2
+	* Fixed a bug because of which quotes were blank some times.

 * Version 1.2.1
 	* Option to exclude pages from displaying quotes is also compatible with wordpress version < 2.1